Gwyneth Herbert: Letters I Haven't Written

 Letters I Haven't Written, her seventh album, was released on 12 October 2018.
 It was produced at Rockfield Studios, Monmouth and, like Herbert's previous album The Sea Cabinet, was crowdfunded.
 The songs on the album, all written by Herbert, have been described as "exquisitely crafted".
 On the subjects of "love, gratitude and protest", they are about the lost art of letter writing.
 Reviewing the album for Jazzwise magazine, Peter Quinn said that "Letters I Haven't Written is by turns moving, thrilling and entrancing".

 The A–Z of Mrs P

 In 2010, Herbert won the Stiles and Drewe Song of the Year Award with her composition "Lovely London Town", from a musical she wrote with playwright Diane Samuels.
-The musical, The A–Z of Mrs P, tells the story of Phyllis Pearsall's creation of the London A to Z street atlas.
+The musical, The A–Z of Mrs P, tells the story of Phyllis Pearsall's creation of the London A–Z Street Atlas.
 It was performed in workshop with actress Sophie Thompson in May 2011 and opened at Southwark Playhouse on 21 February 2014 starring Peep Show actress Isy Suttie.
 The show's original cast recording, which includes a bonus track sung by Herbert, was released in March 2014.